ZeissIQS/zeiss-inspect-addon-api/doc/python_examples/misc/csv_example.md

 As in `csv_import.py`, the module `csv` is imported, the presence of an open project is checked and the user is requested to select a file for exporting.

 The file is opened and the `keywords_writer` object is created.
 Some configuration settings are passed to the constructor.
 First, the header row is written using the method `writerow()` with an array containing the column headings.
-Next, a loop iterates over all project keywords an writes them to the CSV file using `writerow()`.
+Next, a loop iterates over all project keywords and writes them to the CSV file using `writerow()`:

 ```{code-block} python
 with open(RESULT.file, mode='w', newline='') as keywords_file: